dominiksta/jfiredump/README.md

 A small utility to dump a Firebird database to a file of SQL INSERT statements.

-DISCLAIMER: /Please do not rely on this tool for backups!/ It is not well tested enough to be used in that role.
+DISCLAIMER: *Please do not rely on this tool for backups!* It is not well tested enough to be used in that role.
 The reason this tool was written was because I wanted to make the transition away from firebird easier (fb is a fine database, but it lacks support from many modern programming languages that some of us have